 Using Owatrol Oil to aid adhesion

-Owatrol Oil leaves a bonding film on all surfaces it is used on which maintains the natural look of the surface but allows enhanced adhesion, making it perfect as a foundation for primers or finishing coats.
+A bonding film is left on all surfaces Owatrol Oil is used on which maintains the natural look of the surface but allows enhanced adhesion, making it perfect as a foundation for primers or finishing coats.
 It gives excellent adhesion including on galvanised steel, aluminium, zinc, wood and more.
-It allows paint to be applied directly to firm rust and is heat resistant up to +175°C.
+Paint can be applied directly to firm rust when Owatrol Oil is used and is heat resistant up to +175°C.

 Using Owatrol Oil as a paint conditioner

-Owatrol Oil can be mixed into oil-based paints as a paint conditioner when several great benefits.
-Firstly, it gives the paint rust inhibiting properties and helps prevent rust on painted surfaces – even when rust is already present.
-It also improves the flow and workability of the paint, maintaining the ‘wet edge’ for longer and reducing brush and roller marks.
-Finally, it also gives the paint a better viscosity which allows painting work to be carried out in more extreme cold, heat and windy conditions.
+Mix Owatrol Oil into oil-based paints as a paint conditioner to get several great benefits.
+Firstly, it gives the paint rust inhibiting properties and helps prevent rust on painted surfaces (even when rust is already present).
+Secondly, it also improves the flow and workability of the paint.
+This means that you can maintain the ‘wet edge’ for longer, reducing brush and roller marks.
+Finally, it gives the paint a better viscosity allowing painting work to be carried out in a more extreme cold, hot and windy conditions.
 Unlike damaging paint thinners it does all this without altering the inherent qualities or the finish of the paint.